W. B. Yeats: Mysticism and occult

 Yeats had a lifelong interest in mysticism, spiritualism, occultism and astrology.
 He read extensively on the subjects throughout his life, became a member of the paranormal research organisation "The Ghost Club" (in 1911) and was influenced by the writings of Emanuel Swedenborg.
 In 1892 Yeats wrote: "If I had not made magic my constant study I could not have written a single word of my Blake book, nor would The Countess Kathleen ever have come to exist.
 The mystical life is the centre of all that I do and all that I think and all that I write."
 His mystical interests—also inspired by a study of Hinduism, under the Theosophist Mohini Chatterjee, and the occult—formed much of the basis of his late poetry.
 Some critics disparaged this aspect of Yeats's work.

 During 1885, Yeats was involved in the formation of the Dublin Hermetic Order.
 That year the Dublin Theosophical lodge was opened in conjunction with Brahmin Mohini Chatterjee, who travelled from the Theosophical Society in London to lecture.
 Yeats attended his first séance the following year.

-Yeats was admitted into the Hermetic Order of the Golden Dawn in March 1890 and took the magical motto Daemon est Deus inversus—translated as 'Devil is God inverted'.
+Yeats was admitted into the Hermetic Order of the Golden Dawn in 1890 and took the magical motto Daemon est Deus inversus (abbreviated D.E.D.I.)—translated as 'Devil is God inverted'.
 (Note: Daemon est Deus inversus—is taken from the writings of Madame Blavatsky in which she claimed that "... even that divine Homogeneity must contain in itself the essence of both good and evil", and uses the motto as a symbol of the astral plane's light.)
 He was an active recruiter for the sect's Isis-Urania Temple, and brought in his uncle George Pollexfen, Maud Gonne, and Florence Farr.
 Although he reserved a distaste for abstract and dogmatic religions founded around personality cults, he was attracted to the type of people he met at the Golden Dawn.
 He became heavily involved with Theosophy and with the eclectic Rosicrucianism of the Hermetic Order of the Golden Dawn.
 He was involved in the Order's power struggles, both with Farr and Macgregor Mathers, and was involved when Mathers sent Aleister Crowley to repossess Golden Dawn paraphernalia during the "Battle of Blythe Road".
 After the Golden Dawn ceased and splintered into various offshoots, Yeats remained with the Stella Matutina until 1921.

 During séances held from 1912, a spirit calling itself "Leo Africanus" apparently claimed it was Yeats's Daemon or anti-self, inspiring some of the speculations in Per Amica Silentia Lunae.